utshomax/postman-docs/src/pages/docs/sending-requests/mqtt-client/mqtt-request-interface.md

     > To connect to the broker over TLS, you need to use `mqtts://` as your URL scheme.
 For example, `mqtts://test.mosquitto.org`.
     - **MQTT Version** - Every MQTT version has some distinctions in terms of the protocol features.
 Postman supports two major versions of MQTT: 3.1.1 and 5.0.
 Version 5.0 is selected by default.
     - **Client ID** - Client ID is an identifier differentiating each client connected to the broker.
 By default, Postman generates a random client ID for each request.
 You can override this by selecting **Client ID** and entering a custom client ID.
-- **Message** - This is where you compose and Publish messages to the broker.
-You can write your message in the text area, enter a topic name and select **Send** to publish the message.
+- **Message** - This is where you compose and publish messages to the broker.
+You can write your message in the text area, enter a topic name, and select **Send** to publish the message.
     - **Properties** - You can add custom properties to your message.
 These properties are sent along with each message to the broker.
     - **Message type** - You can define the message type as **Text**, **JSON**, **Base64**, or **Hexadecimal** for Postman to render it correctly.
     - **Topic** - You can define the topic name for the message here.
 The topic name is used by the broker to route the message to the appropriate subscribers.